|

 hoc marmor instrui fecit

-translation of Rowan's version
+English translation of Rowan's transcription:

 Here lies Elizabeth dearest wife of